Paper and rattan church hand fans, 6 fans, 11 sides (Front View)

 Description

-Paper and rattan hand fans, mid-20th century.
-Fans have religious imagery on the front and advertisements for funeral home services on the reverse.
+A sampling of paper and rattan hand fans, mid-20th century.
+The fans have religious imagery on the front and advertisements for funeral home services on the reverse.
 Church fans used at Mt.
-Zion AME Church.
+Zion African Methodist Episcopal (AME) Church.

-Some fans are exhibited in museums like the Smithsonian National Museum of African American History & Culture, or collected by institutions like the Schomburg Center.
+Some fans are exhibited in museums like the National Museum of African American History & Culture, or collected by institutions like the Schomburg Center for Research in Black Culture.
 In a few cases church fans are sought after by collectors of Black Memorabilia, folk art and vintage advertising.
-Other fans possess market value and can be sought after in vintage stores and in online commerce sites such as Etsy and Ebay.
-Prices can range between $10.00 and $200+ depending on condition, rarity and artisanship.
+Other fans possess market value and can be sought after in vintage stores and in online commerce sites such as Etsy and eBay.

 Contributor